 Input-output models are industry-standard tools that use advanced data modeling to estimate how money and workforce flow through the economy and between industries.
-In this case, the model shows how the broadband construction sector contributes significant direct, indirect, and induced benefits to the state's economy.
+In this case, the model shows how the broadband construction sector contributes significant direct, indirect, and induced benefits to the state's economy.51

 The initial broadband construction spending leads to a direct effect that results from the increased demand for goods and services in the broadband construction supply chain (for example, the increased demand for conduit, fiber, and network electronics).
 The indirect effect results from the increased demand for goods and services that the broadband supply chain uses (for example, the increased demand for the materials and equipment that contribute to the manufacture of conduit and fiber, or the transportation needed to deliver said goods).
+As the initial, direct, and indirect effects increase earnings for workers, these workers spend their earnings on various goods and services (for example, at grocery stores, restaurants, and clothing stores), which is represented by the induced effect.